-- d) Other than tyre rubber left when cars leave their pit stop position, Competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed by the FIA safety delegate. - e) Competitors must not paint lines on any part of the pit lane. - f) Other than under c) above no equipment may be left in the fast lane. - g) Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete. - h) It is the responsibility of the Competitor to release his car after a pit stop only when it is safe to do so.
+- Other than drying, sweeping or any tyre rubber left when cars leave their pit stop position, Competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed by the FIA safety delegate. - f) Competitors must not paint lines on any part of the pit lane. - g) Other than under c) above no equipment may be left in the fast lane. - h) Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete. - 1) It is the responsibility of the Competitor to release his car after a pit stop only when it is safe to do so.